Iris Place Peer Companion – Second Shift (2pm-10pm)

 The starting wage for this position is $15.00 per hour.

-Benefits include paid vacation time and sick leave.
+Benefits include paid vacation time and sick time.

 NAMI Fox Valley does not offer health insurance or retirement benefits at this time.

-APPLICATION INSTRUCTIONS: Please submit a cover letter and resume to Paula Verrett, Iris Place Program Director, at firstname.lastname@example.org.
-Applications will be accepted through April 18, 2022.
+To apply: Please send a cover letter and resume to Paula Verrett, Iris Place Program Director, at email@example.com

 NAMI Fox Valley is an equal opportunity employer.
 All employment decisions at NAMI Fox Valley are based on business needs, job requirements and individual qualifications, without regard to race, color, religion or belief, national, social or ethnic origin, sex, age, disability, sexual orientation, gender identity and/or expression, family or parental status.
 NAMI Fox Valley values diversity and encourages applications from all qualified individuals.